Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 Disclaimer: This content is for informational purposes only and does not constitute medical advice.
 Consult a qualified healthcare provider before starting any treatment.

-Most men who struggle with their weight have tried the obvious things: eat less, exercise more, cut carbs, count calories.
+Most men who struggle with weight have tried the obvious things.
+Eat less, exercise more, cut carbs, count calories.
 None of those are bad ideas.
-The problem is that for many men, they produce short-term results at best.
+The problem is they produce short-term results at best for many men.
 There’s usually a biological reason for that.

-Research in the New England Journal of Medicine found that the body responds to caloric restriction by lowering its metabolic rate — what researchers call metabolic adaptation.
-Your body fights back against dieting by burning fewer calories and ramping up hunger signals.
-That’s why most diets work until they don’t.
+Research published in the New England Journal of Medicine found that the body responds to caloric restriction by lowering its metabolic rate.
+Researchers call this metabolic adaptation.
+Your body fights back against dieting by burning fewer calories and increasing hunger signals.
+That’s why most diets work for a while, then stop.

 • Declining testosterone with age reduces muscle mass and metabolic rate